Self-avoiding walks and polygons on hyperbolic graphs: Introduction

 Except for trivial cases, the only graph for which the connective constant $\mu_w$ is known explicitly is the hexagonal lattice \cite{SAWHex}, and a substantial part of the literature on SAWs is devoted to numerical upper and lower bounds for $\mu_w$.
 See \cite{Alm,Jensen,SAWCubic,PonTitt} for some work in this direction.
 In this paper we prove new bounds for the connective constants of SAWs and SAPs on the regular tessellations of the hyperbolic plane, improving those of Madras and Wu \cite{MaWuSAW}.

-The natural questions about SAWs concern the asymptotic rate of growth of the number of SAWs of length $n$, and the distance of a typical SAW of length $n$ from the origin.
+The natural questions about SAWs concern the asymptotic rate of growth of the number of SAWs of length $n$, and the distance between the start and the end of a typical SAW of length $n$.
 These questions have been studied extensively on Euclidean lattices, and substantial progress has been made in the case of the hypercubic lattice $\mathbb{Z}^d$ for $d\geq 5$ by the seminal work of Hara and Slade \cite{HaSla1992,HaSlaCri}.
 The low-dimensional cases are more challenging, and the gap between what is known and what is conjectured is very large.
 See \cite{PolyIns,SAWEnds,DuHaSub,HammersleyWelsh,KestenI,KestenII} for some of the most important results.

 Recently, the study of SAW on non-Euclidean lattices has received increasing attention.
-In a series of papers \cite{GriLi2013,GriLi2014b,GriLi2014,GriLi2015,GriLi2016,GriLi2017,GriLi2017b,GriLi2017c}, Grimmett and Li initiated a systematic study of SAWs on transitive graphs.
+In a series of papers \cite{GriLi2013,GriLi2014b,GriLi2014,GriLi2015,GriLi2016,GriLi2017,GriLi2017b,GriLi2017c}, Grimmett and Li initiated a systematic study of SAWs on vertex-transitive graphs.
 Their work is primarily concerned with properties of the connective constant.
 Madras and Wu \cite{MaWuSAW} proved that $\mu_p<\mu_w$ for some tessellations of the hyperbolic plane.
 Moreover, they proved that the SAW is ballistic, and the number of $n$-step SAWs grows as $(\mu_w)^n$ within a constant factor.
 Hutchcroft \cite{Hutch2017c} proved that the SAW on graphs whose automorphism group has a transitive nonunimodular subgroup satisfies the same properties as well.
-See \cite{BenSAW,GilSe,Extendable,Li2016,NaPe} for other works on non-Euclidean lattices.
+See \cite{BenSAW,GilSe,Extendable,LeLi,Li2016,NaPe} for other works on non-Euclidean lattices.

-In the current paper we study SAWs and SAPs on the regular tessellations of the hyperbolic plane, i.e. tilings of the hyperbolic plane by regular polygons with the property that the same number of polygons meet at each vertex.
-We extend the results of Madras and Wu, and we also correct an error in their proofs.
-The effect of their error to their results is to exclude all regular tessellations of the hyperbolic plane with degree $3$.
-However, a slight modification of their arguments still yields their results for all $\mathcal{H}(3,k)$ with $k\geq 11$, excluding only one tessellation.
-See Section \ref{correction} for more details.